x-square/data_analytics/24-05-maths-statistics-data-science.md

 Statistical and machine learning are two closely related fields that use data to make predictions and decisions.
 While both fields aim to extract knowledge from data, they differ in their approaches and methodologies. **Statistical methods** focus on **understanding the underlying patterns and relationships** in data, while **machine learning algorithms** aim to **build predictive models that can make accurate predictions** on new data.
 Statistical methods are often used to test hypotheses and make inferences about populations, while machine learning algorithms are used to build models that can learn from data and make predictions without being explicitly programmed.
 Both fields have their strengths and weaknesses, and they are often used together to solve complex problems and make informed decisions.

-**Supervised learning** is a type of machine learning where the model is trained on labelled data, meaning that the input data is paired with the correct output.
-The model learns to map the input data to the output labels, allowing it to make predictions on new, unseen data.
-Supervised learning is used in a wide range of applications, including image recognition, speech recognition, and natural language processing.

-**Unsupervised learning** is a type of machine learning where the model is trained on unlabelled data, meaning that the input data is not paired with the correct output.
-The model learns to find patterns and relationships in the data without explicit guidance, allowing it to discover hidden structures and insights.
-Unsupervised learning is used in applications such as clustering, anomaly detection, and dimensionality reduction.

-**Reinforcement learning** is a type of machine learning where the model learns to make decisions by interacting with an environment and receiving feedback in the form of rewards or penalties.
-The model learns to take actions that maximise the cumulative reward over time, allowing it to learn complex behaviours and strategies.
-Reinforcement learning is used in applications such as game playing, robotics, and autonomous systems.

 **Covariance** measures how two variables change together.
 It is calculated by taking the average of the product of the differences between each variable and its mean.
 A positive covariance indicates that the variables are positively related, while a negative covariance indicates a negative relationship.
 For example, if you have two variables, such as the number of hours studied and the exam score, you can calculate the covariance to see how they are related.
 If the covariance is positive, it means that as the number of hours studied increases, the exam score also increases.
 If the covariance is negative, it means that as the number of hours studied increases, the exam score decreases.
 However, the covariance does not provide a standardised measure of the relationship between the variables, making it difficult to compare across datasets.
 This is where the correlation coefficient comes in.

 **Correlation coefficient** is a standardised measure of the relationship between two variables, ranging from -1 to 1.
 A correlation coefficient of 1 indicates a perfect positive relationship, while a correlation coefficient of -1 indicates a perfect negative relationship.
 A correlation coefficient of 0 indicates no relationship between the variables.
 The correlation coefficient is calculated by dividing the covariance by the product of the standard deviations of the two variables.
 This standardisation allows you to compare the relationship between variables across datasets.
 For example, if you have two variables, such as the number of hours studied and the exam score, you can calculate the correlation coefficient to see how they are related.
 If the correlation coefficient is close to 1, it means that as the number of hours studied increases, the exam score also increases.
 If the correlation coefficient is close to -1, it means that as the number of hours studied increases, the exam score decreases.
 If the correlation coefficient is close to 0, it means that there is no relationship between the variables.

 In information retrieval, frequency–inverse document frequency (**tf–idf**) is a numerical statistic that is intended to reflect how important a word is to a document in a collection or corpus.
 It is often used as a weighting factor in searches of information retrieval, text mining, and user modelling.
 The tf–idf value increases proportionally to the number of times a word appears in the document and is offset by the number of documents in the corpus that contain the word, which helps to adjust for the fact that some words appear more frequently in general.

+## Supervised learning

+**Supervised learning** is a type of machine learning where the model is trained on labelled data, meaning that the input data is paired with the correct output.
+The model learns to map the input data to the output labels, allowing it to make predictions on new, unseen data.
+Supervised learning is used in a wide range of applications, including image recognition, speech recognition, and natural language processing.

+**Classifiers** are machine learning models that predict the class or category of an input based on its features.
+They are used in classification tasks, where the goal is to assign a label to an input based on its characteristics.
+Common classifiers include logistic regression, support vector machines, decision trees, and random forests.

+**Regressors** are machine learning models that predict a continuous value or quantity based on input features.
+They are used in regression tasks, where the goal is to estimate a target variable based on other variables.
+Common regressors include linear regression, polynomial regression, support vector regression, and neural networks.

+### Logistic regression

+Logistic regression is for classification tasks, where the outcome variable is categorical with two possible classes.
+It predicts the probability of an observation belonging to one of the classes based on input features.
+Unlike linear regression, which predicts continuous outcomes, logistic regression models the relationship between the dependent variable and independent variables using the logistic function, also known as the sigmoid function.
+This function maps any real-valued number into a range between 0 and 1, representing probabilities.
+The model calculates the odds of the event occurring and then converts these odds into a probability score.
+It's widely used in various fields such as medicine, finance, and marketing for predicting outcomes like disease diagnosis, loan default, or customer churn.

+The logistic function, commonly known as a sigmoid curve, is adept at producing outputs ranging between 0 and 1, thereby rendering it well-suited for representing probabilities.

+$$
+y=\frac{1}{1+e^{-(\beta_0 + \beta_1x)}}
+$$

+**Softmax function**: $f(x) = \frac{e^{x_i}}{\sum_{j=1}^{k} e^{x_j}}$

+Softmax function is a way to turn raw scores from a model into probabilities for multiple classes.
+It converts these scores into a range between 0 and 1 for each class, and the class with the highest probability is chosen as the prediction.
+Suppose a model outputs scores of 2.0, 1.0, and 0.5 for the classes cat, dog, and bird.
+The Softmax function will convert these scores into probabilities of about 0.63 for cat, 0.23 for dog, and 0.14 for bird, so the model will predict cat as the most likely class.

+**Sigmoid function**: $f(x) = \frac{1}{1+e^{-x}}$

+Sigmoid function is a special case of the Softmax function for binary classification tasks.
+It converts raw scores into probabilities between 0 and 1, making it suitable for binary outcomes.
+If a model outputs a score of 2.0 for a positive class and 1.0 for a negative class, the Sigmoid function will convert these scores into probabilities of about 0.88 for the positive class and 0.27 for the negative class, so the model will predict the positive class as the most likely outcome.

+### Multinomial logistic regression

+Multinomial logistic regression is an extension of logistic regression that can handle multiple classes.
+It models the relationship between multiple input features and multiple output classes using the softmax function, which converts raw scores into probabilities for each class.
+Multinomial logistic regression is widely used in various domains, including image recognition, text classification, and sentiment analysis, for tasks such as multi-class classification and ranking.

-## Linear regression
+### Linear regression

 One useful method in data analysis is drawing a line through data points to see how variables are related. **Regression** tries to fit a function to data to predict future results. **Linear regression** specifically fits a straight line to data, showing a linear relationship between variables and predicting future outcomes.